Cavea tanguensis: Taxonomy

 The species was initially described in 1910 as Saussurea tanguensis by James Ramsay Drummond, a British civil servant and amateur botanist living in India.
 However, William Wright Smith and John Kunkel Small in 1917 considered it too different from other Saussurea species and erected the new genus Cavea for it.
 The placement of Cavea within the daisy family has been difficult.
 In older literature it was placed with the Inuleae, however in 1977 it was removed from that tribe because the morphology of the pollen was too different.
 Arne Anderberg considered the species might be a relative of Saussurea, which he placed in the Cardueae.
 C. Jeffrey in 2007 had reservations, but preliminary placed it in the Cardueae.
 Recent genetic analysis suggests it could be best assigned to the Gymnarrhenoideae.
 Few morphological features would support this assignment, other than both having two types of flower heads and sharing a tendency towards dioecism.
 Both also have basal leaf rosettes, stretched leaves, with few spaced teeth on the margin, and both lack spines and latex.

 Modern classification

 Gymnarrhena micrantha is now considered the sister taxon of Cavea tanguensis, who together constitute the tribe Gymnarrheneae and the subfamily Gymnarrhenoideae.

 Phylogeny

 Based on recent genetic analysis, it is now generally accepted that the Pertyoideae subfamily is sister to a clade that has as its basal member the Gymnarrhenoideae, and further consists of the Asteroideae, Corymbioideae and Cichorioideae.
 These three subfamilies share a deletion of nine base-pairs in the ndhF gene which is not present in Gymnarrhena micrantha.
 Current insights in the relationships of Cavea and Gymnarrhena to the closest Asterid subfamilies is represented by the following tree.

 Etymology

 Cavea is named after George Cave, who was the curator of the Lloyd's Botanical Garden in Darjeeling, and who collected many new plants from all over Sikkim.

 Distribution

-This plant can be found in southwestern Sichuan, Tibet, Bhutan, and Sikkim.
+This plant can be found in Bhutan, Nepal, southwestern Sichuan, Sikkim, and Tibet.